CFHistory/cs470prngs/README.md

 # cs470prngs
-Repository for group project for CS 470 of Spring 2019 IMPORTANT
+Repository for group project for CS 470 of Spring 2019

+LIST OF FILES
+	TestSuite- this folder contains all of the files needed to test the output of a PRNG algorithm ThreeFry- this folder contains all of the files needed to run the threefry PRNG algorithm results- this folder is where all the results from running generatevalues.sh and runtests.sh are placed Makefile- this Makefile handles making lcg, middlesquare, monteStock and monteDarts README.md- this file!
+	dartsLAb.c- the original darts Lab file which our Darts Monte Carlo file was based on generatevalues.sh- this bash script makes all the algorithms in the directory and generates values using each.
+See the GENERATING VALUES section for how to use this lcg.c - the basic version of the lcg algorithm. not used lcg_par.c- the parallel version of LCG
+	lcg_ser.c the serial version of LCG that is used for testing makeclean.sh - this bash script runs make clean on all files in this project, as well as removing all files from the results directory middlesquare_par.c - the parallel version of middlesquare middlesquare_ser.c - the serial version of middlesquare monteCarloStock.c - the Monte Carlo simulation for stock prices. monteDarts.c - the Monte Carlo simulation for using darts to calculate pi. results.ods - a spreadsheet containing three sheets, with the results of running our testing suite detailed for each algorithm we're using runtests.sh - a bash script to run our testing executable on every results file in our results directory

+IMPORTANT
 	Before running any tests, it is highly recommended that you run ./makeclean.sh in the main directory to clear out old result sets and past unneeded executables.